docker-library/docs/consul/content.md

-# Official Image Deprecation Notice

-Upcoming in Consul 1.16, we will stop publishing official Dockerhub images and publish only our Verified Publisher images.
-Users of Docker images should pull from "hashicorp/consul" instead of "consul".
-Verified Publisher images can be found at https://hub.docker.com/r/hashicorp/consul.

 # Consul

 Consul is a distributed, highly-available, and multi-datacenter aware tool for service discovery, configuration, and orchestration.
 Consul enables rapid deployment, configuration, and maintenance of service-oriented architectures at massive scale.
 For more information, please see: